libgd/libgd/src/readme.txt

 gdImageFillToBorder(im, 50, 50, white, red);
 /* ...
-Do something with the image, such as saving it to a file... */ /* Destroy it */
+Do something with the image, such as saving it to a file... */ /* Destroy it */ gdImageDestroy(im);
-[177]gdImageDestroy(im);

    void gdImageFill(gdImagePtr im, int x, int y, int color) _(FUNCTION)_
           gdImageFill floods a portion of the image with the specified color, beginning at the specified point and flooding the surrounding region of the same color as the starting point.
-For a way of flooding a region defined by a specific border color rather than by its interior color, see [178]gdImageFillToBorder.
+For a way of flooding a region defined by a specific border color rather than by its interior color, see gdImageFillToBorder.

-          The fill color can be [179]gdTiled, resulting in a tile fill using another image as the tile.
+          The fill color can be gdTiled, resulting in a tile fill using another image as the tile.
 However, the tile image cannot be transparent.
-If the image you wish to fill with has a transparent color index, call [180]gdImageTransparent on the tile image and set the transparent color index to -1 to turn off its transparency.
+If the image you wish to fill with has a transparent color index, call gdImageTransparent on the tile image and set the transparent color index to -1 to turn off its transparency.

           Note that gdImageFill is recursive.
 It is not the most naive implementation possible, and the implementation is expected to